-While Scope View’s initial work centered in the Carolinas, its client base now stretches up the Atlantic seaboard to Virginia and New York, and across Michigan, Colorado, Arkansas, Texas, Oklahoma, Minnesota, Missouri and out to Alaska.
+While Scope View’s initial work centered in the Carolinas, its client base now stretches up the Atlantic seaboard from Florida through Virginia to New York, across Michigan, Colorado, Arkansas, Tennessee, Texas, Oklahoma, Arizona, Minnesota, Wisconsin, Illinois, Missouri, Oregon, Washington State and out to Alaska.

 SCOPE VIEW'S CORE OPERATING PRINCIPLE